-The current composition of the Board includes three independent Board members who meet the requirements of QFMA's Corporate Governance Code and QCB's instructions.
-The independent member's ownership of Doha Bank's shares shouldn't exceed 0.25% of the bank's capital.
+The current composition of the Board includes (4) independent Board members who meet the requirements of QFMA's Corporate Governance Code and the QCB's instructions.
+The independent member or any of his first-degree relatives, whether directly or indirectly, does not own any of the bank's shares.